Samagra-Development/Samagra-Website/src/pages/project/anamaya.md

 domainNew: Health
 fullName: STRIDE
 id: STRIDE
-backgroundCover: /img/stride.jpg
+backgroundCover: /img/whatsapp-image-2024-03-04-at-19.59.51.jpeg
 domain: Health
 subTitle: Samagra
 state: Odisha
-tagLine: Establishing systemic enablers for improvement in health & nutrition outcomes of tribals
+tagLine: To establish systemic enablers for continuous improvement in health and nutrition outcomes of tribal citizens in Odisha.
-projectLogoWithState: /img/stride.png
+projectLogoWithState: /img/stride-logo_vf.png
 overview:
-  - text: STRIDE is a health system transformation program with the aim of improving accessibility, quality, and speed of care in public healthcare facilities.
-      This is part of the “Tribal Health Collaborative'' formed by the Bill & Melinda Gates Foundation and Piramal Foundation to improve health outcomes of tribal and other marginalized communities.
-As part of the program, Samagra is supporting the Government of Odisha in building institutional capacity, strengthening healthcare delivery channels, and promoting health-seeking behaviour among the citizens through communitization.
+  - text: The STRIDE program, a part of the Tribal Health Collaborative initiated by the Bill & Melinda Gates Foundation and Piramal Foundation, operates in partnership with Odisha's ST & SC Development Department.
+Its core mission is to enhance the health and nutrition outcomes of the state's tribal communities.
+Systemic enablers will be established under the program that lead to the continuous improvement in delivery of all entitlements fundamental to the wellbeing of tribal communities.
+This will be done by enriching the Tribal Database, a golden record of all tribal citizens, with high-confidence data and leveraging it to optimize the delivery of essential entitlements measured through the Quality of Life Index (QLI).
+      The program encompasses a spectrum of interventions, from restructuring the MAMATA scheme to fostering access to Anganwadi Centres and enhancing social determinants like land rights, livelihood, and education, thereby paving the way for a healthier, well-nourished tribal population in Odisha.
 scale:
+  - count: 5+
+    label: Domains
-  - count: 1 crore+
+  - count: "121"
-    label: Tribal citizens
+    label: Tribal Sub Plan Blocks
-  - count: "5"
+  - count: 96 Lakh
-    label: QLI Dimensions
+    label: Tribal Citizens
-projectMiddleBannerImage: /img/up-niramaya_samagragovernance1.jpeg
+projectMiddleBannerImage: /img/whatsapp-image-2023-10-31-at-23.02.32.jpeg
 approach:
-  - text: Our approach to transforming tribal population’s experience at public healthcare facilities is centered on building institutional capacity, and strengthening public healthcare service delivery channels in the system given its current low resource capacity.
-This involves interventions to augment doctor availability, build capacity of frontline workers, streamline review and monitoring mechanisms and medicine availability and so on.
-In cognizance of distinctive tribal realities and challenges, interventions have been contextualized for implementation in tribal areas while some solutions are exclusively targeted at tribal population.
-      Further all interventions are focused on priority health programs like the Reproductive and Child Health program and the Non-Communicable Diseases program.
-While there is a strong emphasis on supply side system strengthening, adoption of demand side health promotion activities to increase awareness and build people’s trust in the system is also being undertaken.
+  - text: Our approach to transforming tribal population’s health and nutrition outcomes is to establish systemic enablers such as policies, programs, data, tools and processes within tribal health systems.
+These enablers include the setup of a golden record of all tribal citizens, the Tribal Database, and leveraging it to optimize the delivery of essential entitlements.
+The Quality of Life Index (QLI), a multi-dimensional index, will measure saturation against a basket of 25 entitlements key to the health and nutrition status of a tribal household.
+QLI analytics will enable the government to maximize the saturation of existing entitlements by reaching out to missed eligible beneficiaries or addressing accessibility gaps and designing new programs/ entitlements where needed.
+      QLI will set in motion the cycle of continuous improvement in health and nutrition outcomes.
+The target for 2025 will be to demonstrate the effectiveness of QLI as a system enabler by increasing the state-level QLI by 1 point.
 impact:
-  - count: " "
-    label: " Building system capacity by augmenting health resources & enforcing accountability"
+  - label: "Establishment of Digital infrastructure in form of Tribal Database and Quality of Life Index for reliable measurement and effective delivery of entitlements to tribal communities "
-  - count: " "
+    count: " "
-    label: Ensuring inclusive access to care through strengthened delivery channels
+  - label: "Targeted strengthening of delivery channels of entitlement delivery "
-  - count: " "
+    count: " "
-    label: Improving health outcomes through assured care & promotion of health-seeking behaviour
+  - label: "Improving health outcomes through assured continuum of care & promotion of health seeking behaviors "
+    count: " "
 keyInitiativesTitle: " "
 ---